grpc/proposal/L56-objc-bazel-support.md

 ## Open Issues

 For the time being, `objc_grpc_library` is unable to detect if a label in `srcs` crosses package boundaries.
-Namely, if a the `grpc.proto` (as in the example above) is referred to as `//B:D/grpc.proto` instead of `//B/D:grpc.proto`, it is still accepted.
+Namely, if the `grpc.proto` (as in the example above) is referred to as `//B:D/grpc.proto` instead of `//B/D:grpc.proto`, it is still accepted.

 `tvos_unit_test` is not ready for use, so are `tvos_application` and `watchos_application`.
 Related issue: [here](https://github.com/bazelbuild/rules_apple/issues/523).

 After this [commit](https://github.com/bazelbuild/bazel/commit/2c55e6a7d452e86600d8a4d83be3e91c2333a319), the `objc_proto_library` was already removed from Bazel as a native rule.
-It will probably be remove officially in 0.29.
-Therefore, we will need to split `objc_grpc_library` into two in the near future in order to stick with the convension in the internal repository.
-This will not be discussed here as it's related to how the rules are implemented in the internal repository.
+It will probably be removed officially in 0.29.
+Therefore, we will need to split `objc_grpc_library` into two in the near future in order to stick with the convention in the internal repository.
+How this should be done is not discussed here as it's related to implementation details of the two rules in the internal repository.